-Here’s a fun recycled craft that kids will love!
+Here’s a fun flower craft that kids will love!
+It’s also a recycled craft which is a huge plus.
 Gather up cardboard boxes, egg cartons, and toilet paper rolls, and turn them into beautiful flower collages.
 This is a fun and creative project that kids can make any way they like!

 This is such a cheerful craft for spring, but you can make these any time of the year.

 Cardboard collages are so much fun!
 You’ll also want to check out our Cardboard Robots and our Cardboard City Skylines.

 - Cardboard – it’s nice to have an assortment of corrugated cardboard and cardboard from cereal boxes, etc.